-Soft and sugary chunks of apple coated in a cinnamon sprinkle, these Cinnamon Stewed Apples are so easy to make and they are perfect on top of porridge, pancakes or ice cream.
+Soft and sugary chunks of apple coated in a cinnamon sprinkle, this Cinnamon Stewed Apples recipe is so easy to make and it is perfect on top of porridge, pancakes or ice cream.
 A simple and warming autumnal recipe, this is a great way to use up lots of apple and it's a family favourite too.

 Apple and cinnamon - I don't think there is a more autumnal combination.
 These apples are cooked low and slow in a mixture of brown sugar, maple syrup and cinnamon to make them soft and sweet, but with an incredible flavour.
 You can use them to make a quick and easy pie or crumble, but we love them as a topping on porridge or pancakes.